Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Problem Formulation

 \section{Problem Formulation}

-We focus on policy explainability.
-We assume that the policy $\pi$ and its associated Q-function, $Q_\pi (\mathbf{s}, a)$, are given.
+Our focus is on policy explainability, and we assume that the policy $\pi$ and its associated Q-function, $Q_\pi (\mathbf{s}, a)$, are given.
 Note that the policy may or may not be optimal.
 We require a dataset containing trajectories of the agent interacting with the MDP using the policy $\pi$.
 A single trajectory consists of a sequence of $(\mathbf{s}, a, r, \mathbf{s'})$ tuples.
-We also assume a known skeleton of the causal graph, e.g., Fig.~\ref{gp:agri} for the crop irrigation problem.
-We do not assume that the SCM, namely its structural functions, is given.
-We assume the additive noise for the SCM but not its linearity (Eq. ~(\ref{eq:additive})).The {\bf goal} is to answer the question ``why does the policy $\pi$ select the current action $a$ at the current state $\mathbf{s}$?"
+Additionally, We assume that the skeleton of the causal graph, such as the one shown in Fig.~\ref{gp:agri} for the crop irrigation problem, is known.
+We do not assume that the SCM, more specifically its structural functions, is given.
+We assume the additive noise for the SCM but not its linearity (discussed in Eq.~(\ref{eq:additive}) in Section~\ref{sec:importance-vector-for-state}).
+The {\bf goal} is to answer the question ``why does the policy $\pi$ select the current action $a$ at the current state $\mathbf{s}$?"
 We provide causal explanations for this question from two perspectives: state importance and temporal importance. \paragraph{Importance vector for state} The first aspect of our explanation is to use the important state feature to provide an explanation.
-Our explanation is designed to provide an {\bf importance vector} for the state, in which each dimension measures the impact of each corresponding state feature on action.
-For example, in the crop irrigation problem, we can provide the explanation to the question ``why does the RL agent irrigate more water today?" as ``the impact of humidity, crop weight, and radiation on current irrigation decision is quantified as $[0.8,0.1,0.1]$ respectively.
+Specifically, we seek to construct an {\bf importance vector} for the state, where each dimension measures the impact of the corresponding state feature on the action.
+For instance, in the crop irrigation problem, we can answer the question ``why does the RL agent irrigate more water today?" by stating that ``the impact of humidity, crop weight, and radiation on the current irrigation decision is quantified as $[0.8,0.1,0.1]$ respectively.
 Formally, we have the following definition of the importance vector for state explanation.
 Given state $\mathbf{s}_t$ and policy $\pi$, the importance of each feature of $\mathbf{s}_t$ for the current action $a_t$ is quantified as $\mathbf{w}_t$.
-The explanation is that the features in state $\mathbf{s}_t$ have $\mathbf{w}_t$ causal importance on policy $\pi$ to select action $a_t$ at state $\mathbf{s}_t$.
+The explanation is that the features in state $\mathbf{s}_t$ have causal importance $\mathbf{w}_t$ on policy $\pi$ to select action $a_t$ at state $\mathbf{s}_t$.